Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 If the result is “Fail“, you should check the error log file in the sendmail folder.

-BadCredentials or Username and Password not accepted issue
+Error: BadCredentials or Username and Password not accepted issue

 In 2018, I got the error saying “Username and Password not accepted” and something about “BadCredentials“.
 You may also receive the critical security alert email.
 The alert email is “Sign-in attempt was blocked“.

 In my solution at that time, I had to enable “Less secure app access” from my Gmail account.
 To enable it, simply go to Settings>Accounts and Import>Other Google Account settings.
-Then under Security, look for “Less secure app access“.
+Then, under Security, look for “Less secure app access“.
 Then just turn on access.

 Important note